Malnutrition: Undernutrition

 The prevalence of undernourishment (PoU) was still higher in 2022 than before the pandemic in 58% of countries, and the situation is worse in low-income countries (77%).

 Undernutrition can occur either due to protein-energy wasting or as a result of micronutrient deficiencies.
 It adversely affects physical and mental functioning, and causes changes in body composition and body cell mass.
 Undernutrition is a major health problem, causing the highest mortality rate in children, particularly in those under 5 years, and is responsible for long-lasting physiologic effects.
 It is a barrier to the complete physical and mental development of children.

-Undernutrition can manifest as stunting, wasting, and underweight.
+Undernutrition can manifest as stunting, wasting, and being underweight.
 If undernutrition occurs during pregnancy, or before two years of age, it may result in permanent problems with physical and mental development.
-Extreme undernutrition can cause starvation, chronic hunger, Severe Acute Malnutrition (SAM), and/or Moderate Acute Malnutrition (MAM).
+Extreme undernutrition can cause starvation, chronic hunger, Severe Acute Malnutrition (SAM), or Moderate Acute Malnutrition (MAM).

 The signs and symptoms of micronutrient deficiencies depend on which micronutrient is lacking.
 However, undernourished people are often thin and short, with very poor energy levels; and swelling in the legs and abdomen is also common.
 People who are undernourished often get infections and frequently feel cold.